show_page.php1 : mv02.jpg

 HISTORY: None

-MORPHOLOGIC DIAGNOSIS: Joint capsule: Synovitis, proliferative and lymphoplasmacytic, diffuse, moderate, crossbreed goat, caprine.
+MORPHOLOGIC DIAGNOSIS: Joint capsule: Synovitis, proliferative and lymphoplasmacytic, chronic, diffuse, moderate, crossbreed goat, caprine.

 ETIOLOGY: Caprine arthritis-encephalitis virus (CAEV); small ruminant lentivirus subgroup B